Bchira Ben Mrad: Activism

 After hearing a discussion between nationalist leaders on the dire situation of the country, attended notably by Mahmoud El Materi, Bchira Ben Mrad had the idea of creating a framework for women to be active in the national movement.

 In 1936, Ali Belhouane and other activists unsuccessfully organized a fair to raise money for North African students settled in France.
 Ben Mrad then decided to organize with women.
 She obtained the agreement of nationalist leaders Belhouane and Mongi Slim, initially skeptical, and created an organizing committee of Naima Ben Salah, Tewhida Ben Sheikh (the first woman physician in Tunisia), the Hajjaji girls (whose father is a minister), Hassiba Ghileb (granddaughter of Cheikh El Medina Sadok Ghileb) and Nabiha Ben Miled (wife of Ahmed Ben Miled): they managed to gather 9000 people in Dar El Fourati, remained a bourgeois family traders, and collected a significant amount of money given to nationalist leaders.
 A week later, in May 1936, she founded the UMFT, constituting the first Tunisian women's organization.
 With the support of her father and sisters, she published numerous articles in her father's journal, Shams al-Islam (The Sun of Islam).

 The UMFT worked with the Neo Destour.
-The association, which does not get its visa until 1951, established its statutes which aim to build knowledge among women, to direct them to education within the limits of morality and religion, and to promote institutions for young people and children.
+The association, which did not get its visa until 1951, established its statutes which aim to build knowledge among women, to direct them to education within the limits of morality and religion, and to promote institutions for young people and children.
 The permanent members of the office are Hamida Zahar (Secretary General and sister of Bchira), Tewhida Ben Sheikh, Nebiha Ben Miled, and Essia Ben Miled (sister of Bchira), Hassiba Ghileb, Souad Ben Mahmoud, Naima Ben Salah, Jalila Mzali, and Mongiya Ben Ezzeddine.
 Other women joined the UMFT as activists like Moufida Bourguiba, Wassila Ben Ammar, Radhia Haddad, and Fethia Mzali.

 Ben Mrad remained the president of the UMFT until its dissolution in 1956.